BramVanImpeUcll/ip-major-2223/2_phoenix/managing_your_phoenix_version.md

 ## Version for this course

 All the material in this course is written for Phoenix `1.6.16`.
-We advise you to install this Phoenix version so that you can use the examples in this repository.
+We advise you to install this version of the Phoenix application generator so that you can use the examples in this repository.

 ```bash
 mix archive.install hex phx_new 1.6.16.